StarwarsUniverse89/pr-pilot/docs/source/user_guide.md

 PR Pilot is a **text-to-task** platform, which means you simply describe what you want to do in natural language, and PR Pilot will take care of the rest using its [capabilities](./capabilities.md).

-You can create tasks via Github comments, the dashboard, or the API.
+You can give it new tasks in various ways.

-### via Github Comments
+### Github Comments

 To create a task, simply comment on an issue or PR with the `/pilot` command followed by a description of the task you want to perform.